UserWhoUser/netology/README.md

 # netology
-the repo is for homeworks
+the repo is for homeworks.
+and something else